 Animal Comparison Chart Infographic Templates

 Another example of a bubble chart template is this simple one.
 You can see below that each bubble separates different ideas to explain a concept, and is also visually appealing.
 Within the bubble you can also add icons and images.
-Colors help to differentiate each idea.
+Colors are also a feature of comparison templates to help to differentiate each idea.

 Contrast Motivation Infographic